ClimateCompatibleGrowth/GeoH2/README.md

-# GEOH2
+# GEOX
-**Geospatial analysis of hydrogen production costs**
+**Geospatial analysis of hydrogen or ammonia production costs**

-GEOH2 calculates the locational cost of green hydrogen production, storage, transport, and conversion to meet demand in a specified location.
+GeoX calculates the locational cost of green hydrogen production, storage, transport, and conversion to meet demand in a specified location.
 These costs can be compared to current or projected prices for energy and chemical feedstocks in the region to assess the competitiveness of green hydrogen.
 Currently, different end-uses, such as fertilizer production, export shipping, and steel production, are not modeled.

 The model outputs the levelized cost of hydrogen (LCOH) at the demand location including production, storage, transport, and conversion costs.